python/typing/conformance/README.md

 This tool does not yet work reliably on all test cases.
 The script `conformance/src/unexpected_fails.py` can be run to find all test cases where the automated tool's conformance judgment differs from the manual judgment entered in the `.toml` files.

+Some common problems with automated checks:

+* Sometimes the spec is imprecise or allows multiple options.
+In this case, use "# E?" to mark an error as optional.
+* Type checkers may produce additional errors for issues unrelated to the topic being tested.
+In this case, add an extra field `ignore_errors` in the type checker's `.toml` file that contains the text of the irrelevant errors.
+Any error message that contains a substring in the `ignore_errors` list is ignored.
+For example, if `ignore_errors = ["Too many arguments"]`, then a mypy error `dataclasses_usage.py:127: error: Too many arguments for "DC7"  [call-arg]` will be ignored.
+* Type checkers may differ in the line on which they report an error.
+There is no good solution for this yet.

 ## Contributing

 Contributions are welcome!